 Thank you Beth for this interview.
 It was a pleasure to answer such thoughtful questions.

 During the 2008 recession, after I got laid off from my fancy corporate job, Tree suggested that we take ‘a road trip’ in our converted Sprinter van.
 But it wasn’t just any road trip.
 He wanted to drive down the Pan-American Highway to the tip of South America.
 So, in October of 2009, we moved into the van and left our beachfront apartment in Venice, California for life on the road.
+I would have preferred to have gone in an RV and I did contact Country Roads RV Center, Inc about getting one, but we decided to stick with the van for now because I had just been laid off.
 The trip led us through the U.S. and 17 different Latin American countries from Mexico to Argentina for 5 years.
 Perhaps more poignant than the time and geographic distance traveled, however, are the “mental miles” traveled away from who we were when we began the trip to who we’ve become on this journey.
 What started as a short chapter in our life has become a fluid lifestyle, with the goal of slow-traveling around the world, and raising our daughter as a global citizen.